Aiky0903/CG_CW/Render/README.md

 ## Materials used for this model are as follows:
 -	Light iron material from BlenderKit

+# Level 2 Floor:
+A cube was first created and scaled it to fit the floor size and volume.
+The material used for the floor is Ccl White Tiles 03 Bigger Gap Floor imported from BlenderKit

 # Level 2 Imports:
 -	Potted plant from BlenderKit
 -	Stool from BlenderKit